Consider a simple truss consisting of three members forming a rig... | Study Prep in Pearson+

 Struggling with Physics?Join thousands of students who trust us to help them ace their exams!Watch the first video

-Consider a simple truss consisting of three members forming a right triangle: member AB is horizontal, member AC is vertical, and member BC is the hypotenuse.
-A load of is applied downward at joint C. The truss is supported at A (pin) and B (roller).
-Which statement correctly describes the forces in members AB, AC, and BC, and whether each is in tension or compression?
+Consider a simple truss consisting of three members forming a right triangle: member is horizontal, member is vertical, and member is the hypotenuse.
+A load of is applied downward at joint .
+If the truss is supported at (pinned) and (roller), which statement correctly describes the forces in members , , and , and whether they are in tension or compression?

 Watch next